alpluspluss/smk/README.md

 - and so on...

 simply because it would take too much time to develop and add extra complexity that is contradict with the goal and design principle of this project.
+However, this is the advanced version hence KASLR and VESA graphics mode are supported.

 > [!NOTE]
 > UEFI booting is not supported not because of it being an optional feature but because of the environment I